janko/janko.io/_posts/2016-09-04-resumable-file-uploads-in-ruby.md

 "Resumable upload" doesn't mean giving your user a button to resume the upload whenever there is a network hiccup.
-It means having the client automatically reinitiate interrupted uploads under-the-hood.
-Tus enables resuming the upload even after you close the browser or shut down the device, as long as you select the same file.
+It means having the client automatically reinitiate interrupted uploads without the user knowing about it.
+Tus enables resuming the upload even after the user closes the browser or shuts down the device, as long as the user selects the same file.

 Tus was created by [Transloadit], and has received feedback from well-known companies like Vimeo, Google and GitHub.